iver56/cross-adaptive-audio/README.md

                         the input sound, respectively -g NUM_GENERATIONS, --num-generations NUM_GENERATIONS -p POPULATION_SIZE, --population_size POPULATION_SIZE
-  --fitness {similarity,mo,hybrid,novelty}
+  --fitness {similarity,multi-objective,hybrid,novelty}
                         similarity: Average local similarity, calculated with
-                        euclidean distance between feature vectors for each frame.
-Multi-Objective (mo) optimizes for a diverse population that consists of various non-dominated
+                        euclidean distance between feature vectors for each frame. multi-objective optimizes for a diverse
+                        population that consists of various non-dominated
                         trade-offs between similarity in different features.
-                        Hybrid fitness is the sum of similarity and mo, and gives you the best of both worlds.
+                        Hybrid fitness is the sum of similarity and multi- objective, and gives you the best of both worlds.
                         Novelty fitness ignores the objective and optimizes for novelty --neural-input-mode {a,ab,b,s}
                         What to use as neural input.
 Mode a: target sound.
                         Mode ab: target sound and input sound.
 Mode b: input